wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

    </div>
  </div>

-### Send trace data to Wavefront via applications integrated with Jaeger or Zipkin
+### Send Trace Data to Wavefront via Applications Integrated with Jaeger or Zipkin

   If you have already instrumented your application with Jaeger or Zipkin follow the steps given below :
   1. Collect traces send them to Wavefront using the following integrations.